craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Inner/Alaturmen/About People/Nations/The Kingdom of Prosper/Factions/Arthur's Knights.md

 ##### Chapter Proprius
 The Chapter Proprius is held in the highest regard among Arthur's Knights.
 They stand in defense of [[Castle Prosper]], and [[Arthur Simonson|The Great Adventurer King]] himself.

-They bear a flag and tabard of their crest, a four-pointed star contained by four solid dots implying a square on a
+They bear a flag and tabard of their crest, a four-pointed star contained by four solid dots implying a square on a deep red background, and are adorned in tall, long-tipped armors.

 ##### Chapter Constantia

 ##### Chapter Delectus
 ##### Chapter Fides
 ##### Chapter Probitas